The Ill Effects of Cardio Queen Syndrome

 The cardio queen syndrome is in full-effect in today’s world.
 By now you are well aware that increased activity burns calories and fat.
 Exercise is essential to your health and wellbeing, but could you be taking part in too much of a good thing?
 Are you suffering from cardio queen syndrome?
 More is not always better, is a good rule to live by.

 When it comes to fat loss you need to be in-tune with your body and learn how to listen to it.
-Kick aside the idea of being a doing excessive cardio.
-The idea behind fat loss is to manipulate the body often.
+Kick aside the idea of doing excessive cardio.
+The idea behind fat loss is to manipulate the body often via nutrition, cardio, and weight training.
 As long as you are a step ahead of your body’s actions, you will be on top of the fat loss game.

 Megan is an e-client of mine.
-When she began her fat loss endeavor she started cardio six days a week for forty-five minutes and saw great results in a matter of weeks.
+When she began her fat loss endeavor she started cardio 6 days a week for 45 minutes and saw great results in a matter of weeks.
 Her new cardio program was exhilarating.
 It pumped her up mentally and physically and gave her a newfound energy she hadn’t felt in years.

-It wasn’t long before she extended her forty-five minute ritual to an entire hour for six days a week.
+It wasn’t long before she extended her 45 minute ritual to an entire hour for 6 days a week.
 With the extended time, she saw even more results.
 She was delighted.
 Eventually, the daily hour cardio chore was wearing on her.
-Her changes ceased, she was constantly fatigued, and began to hate cardio with an intense passion.
+Her changes ceased, she was constantly fatigued, and she began to hate cardio with an intense passion.

-To combat the plateau, she added yet…more cardio on top of fatigue and hatred for exercise.
-Her grueling hour sessions turned into an hour and fifteen minutes to even longer, an hour and a half.
+To combat the plateau, she added yet, more cardio on top of fatigue and hatred for exercise.
+Her grueling hour sessions turned into 1 hour and 15 minutes, to even longer, an hour an hour and a half.
 This is a sure sign of cardio queen syndrome.

 Keep Cardio Productive